Vietnam locks down capital Hanoi for 15 days as cases rise | Health

 Vietnam locks down capital Hanoi for 15 days as cases rise

-In the latest wave of COVID-19 since April, Vietnam has recorded over 83,000 infections and 335 deaths.A meeting of the National Assembly scheduled to open in Hanoi on Tuesday with 499 delegates will go ahead but was shortened to 12 from the original 17 days.
+In the latest wave of COVID-19 since April, Vietnam has recorded over 83,000 infections and 335 deaths.A meeting of the National Assembly that opened in Hanoi on Tuesday with 499 delegates is going ahead, although it was shortened to 12 from the original 17 days.

 - Country: